- What is bankruptcy? A guide to Australian Bankruptcy

 How are my bankruptcy trustee’s fees worked out?

 The fees are not recoverable from you directly unless you’re seeking an annulment of your bankruptcy.
 Instead, the trustee’s fees are paid using the funds recovered in your bankruptcy administration.
 These funds generally come from income contributions and the realisation of vesting assets.

-There’s still a lot more to understand before you can answer the question what is bankruptcy?, but a great place to start is to learn about how bankruptcy might affect you.
+There’s still a lot more to understand before you can answer the question of what is bankruptcy? but a great place to start is to learn about how bankruptcy might affect you.

 Or you could just give us a call on 1300 369 168 or make an online enquiry and we’ll contact you.